songjia2/learningGit/readme.txt

-Git is a new distributed version control system.
+i love git
-Git is free software and l love git so.
+so it is a good repository